11 Cultural Activities to Experience in India

 Looking for the ultimate challenge?
 India covers a large portion of the Himalayan range, including some of the tallest peaks in the world.
 Located in Sikkim, Kanchenjunga stands at a height of 8586 metres which makes it the third highest peak in the world.
 This is followed by Nanda Devi (7816 m) and Kamet (7756 m).
 Whether you are planning to climb these mountains or going sight-seeing on the incredible Himalayan range, either way, it’ll be an experience of a lifetime.

-If you’re looking for a much easier trek, then I suggest the hike to Triund which stands under 3000 metres tall.
+Top recommendation: If you’re looking for a much easier trek, I suggest the hike to Triund which stands under 3000 metres tall.
 It’s a stunning route that can be completed in day from McLeod Ganj in Dharamshala.

 11. Visit the colourful pandals of Goddess Durga